lyfe691/View_Counter/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the <a href="https://github.com/lyfe691/View_Counter?tab=MIT-1-ov-file">LICENSE</a> file for details.